PerlFFI/FFI-Platypus/README.md

 a patch depending on the amount of time I have and the amount of code that your patch touches.

+This project's GitHub repository listed above is not Write-Only.
+If you want to contribute then feel free to browse through the existing issues and see if there is something you feel you might be good at and tack a whack at the problem.
+I frequently open issues myself that I hope will be accomplished by someone in the future but do not have time for immediately.

+Another good area to help out in is documentation.
+I try to make sure that there is good document coverage, that is there should be documentation describing all the public features and warnings about common pitfalls, but an outsider's or alternate view point on such things would be welcome; if you see something confusing or lacks sufficient detail I encourage documentation only pull requests to improve things.

 # SEE ALSO

 - [FFI::Platypus::Declare](https://metacpan.org/pod/FFI::Platypus::Declare)